Natural Resources

 Hydrological functions

 Due to the sandy surface layer this soil absorbs nearly all rainfall and under normal conditions there is little runoff.
-The infiltration adds to aquifers and springs oftentimes occur at the base of the slopes.
+The infiltration adds to aquifers and springs often occur at the base of the slopes.

 Recreational uses